vpinball/pinmame/src/p2k/README.md

-**Video.** No DMD: the picture is the MediaGX framebuffer, 640x240 RGB555, exported through PinMAME's normal video path as a `CORE_VIDEO` layout with a renderer - the same shape `byvidpin.c` uses for Baby Pac-Man - which is what feeds libpinmame and any frontend behind it.
+**Video.** No DMD: the picture is the MediaGX framebuffer, 640x240 RGB555, exported through PinMAME's normal video path as a `CORE_VIDEO` layout with a renderer - the same shape `byvidpin.c` uses for Baby Pac-Man - which is what feeds libPinMAME and any frontend behind it.
 The lines are doubled to 640x480 because the display controller doubles them on the way to the CRT: this machine's pixels are twice as tall as they are wide.
-MAME's driver does not model that, so its screenshots of this platform have the wrong aspect ratio.

 Doubling is a plain row copy - every pixel that reaches a frontend is one the machine produced - and that is the default because it is what the hardware does. `P2K_LINE_INTERPOLATE` in